DSCKabarak/Github-Training/Module 2/Module 2.2 Assignment.md

 # Module 2.2 Assignment

-In this exercise you are going to make a change to this document on GitHub.
-As mentioned in the video, you can edit documents on GitHub by clicking the edit button and committing those changes.
+Similar to the last exercise, you are going to make a change to this document, but you will make the change on the command line using your local repository.
+(Review Module 2.3 video for guidance)

-Please follow the steps below:
+You will do the following:

-1. Create a new branch called `edit-module-assignment-<<your name>>` on GitHub (Insert your name e.g `edit-module-assignment-kevin-mbuthia`)
+1. Create a new branch called `assignment-edit-<<Your Name>>` on the command line of your local repository on your computer.
-2. On the `edit-module-assignment-<<your name>>` branch, find this document, `Module 2.2 Assignment` and click the edit button.
-3. In the editor for `Module 2.2 Assignment` add your name to the  the document.
+2. Edit this document, `Module 2.3 Assignment.md` by adding your name to the document.
-4. Scroll down and commit these changes.
-5. On your local repository (on your computer) of the `Github-Training` repository, which we cloned in the last assignment, fetch and merge this change into your master branch on the command line.
+3. Once you have edited `Module 2.3 Assignment.md`, push those changes to GitHub.
+4. On GitHub create a Pull Request to merge these changes into the Master branch.
+5. Delete the `assignment-edit-<<Your Name>>` branch after the merge.

-Take a screenshot of your command line showing that you have fetched and merged these changes and upload your screenshot to a new Issue titled `Module 2.2 Assignment`.
+Take a screenshot of your command line showing that you have committed and pushed your change and upload your screenshot to a new Issue titled `Module 2.3 Assignment`.

-lazarus mugo